Tweets by @enri_amico

 The analysis of brain networks has recently risen thanks to the development of new imaging acquisition methods as well as new tools from graph theory and dynamical systems.
 Examining human brain connectivity data offers new insights on how the integration and segregation of information in the brain relates to human behavior, and how this organization may be altered in neurological diseases and disorders.

-I currenty do not have job openings.
-However, I am always on the lookout for funding opportunities to hire enthusiastic PhD students/Postdocs.
+I am always on the lookout for funding opportunities to hire enthusiastic PhD students/Postdocs.
 If you would like to join my group or if you are looking for collaborations/co-supervision, please send an email to firstname.lastname@example.org.

 If you are a Master student at EPFL/University of Geneva, here is the list of projects you could do under my supervision.